 If the above principles do not clearly determine a preferred applicant, then the applicants will be required to reach an agreement.
 This could involve a transfer of existing entitlements or shared access to the water under application.

+Should be a maximum turnaround time for permit applications.